-not create a permanent establishment in Denmark.117 The UK adopted a special legislative provision known as the "investment management exemption" under which a passive investment activity in a fund is never to be regarded as a trading or business activity except for the case when an investor acts as a dealer in securities or a financial trader.118 However, in the author's opinion a common solution of this issue shall be found which should be implemented into the domestic legislation of EU Member States or/and tax treaties.
+not create a permanent establishment in Denmark.
+The UK adopted a special legislative provision known as the "investment management exemption" under which a passive investment activity in a fund is never to be regarded as a trading or business activity except for the case when an investor acts as a dealer in securities or a financial trader.
+However, in the author's opinion a common solution of this issue shall be found which should be implemented into the domestic legislation of EU Member States or/and tax treaties.
 Such provision should clearly state that the fund management activities should not constitute a trade or business enterprise for tax purposes.
-As a consequence, an investor in a tax transparent private equity fund cannot, solely because of its investment in the fund, be considered to be engaged in business activities, the permanent establishment issue cannot arise.
+As a consequence, an investor in a tax transparent private equity fund cannot, solely because of its investment in the fund, be considered to be engaged in business activities.
+If the fund (and therefore the investors too) is not deemed to be engaged in business activities, the permanent establishment issue cannot arise.